 Does flying to Europe for just $250 roundtrip seem too good to be true?
 Well, it’s completely true and it’s a very enjoyable experience too!
 Here is my review of my 10 flights on WOW air, an ultra low-cost airline we decided to try for you!

-In the past few years, I tried out Ultra Low-Cost Carriers (ULCCs) to the tune of about 50 flights, but those were mostly in North America with Spirit Airlines, Allegiant Airlines and Frontier Airlines.
-And if you think 50 times is a lot, check out our flight deals page and you’ll see that at prices this low, you’ll be able to fly much more often too.
+In the past few years, I tried out Ultra Low-Cost Carriers (ULCCs) to the tune of about 50 flights, but those were mostly in short-haul flights with Spirit Airlines, Allegiant Airlines, Frontier Airlines, Ryanair and Wizz Air.
+And by the way, if you think 50 times is a lot, check out our flight deals page and you’ll see that at prices this low, you’ll be able to fly much more often too.

-I hadn’t yet had the chance to try WOW air, the only ULCC currently flying to Canada (Montreal and Toronto)… an airline that routinely offers flights to Europe for around C$439 roundtrip (and even cheaper sometimes even as low as C$247 roundtrip like this week).
+Until April, I hadn’t yet had the chance to try WOW air, the only ULCC currently flying to Canada (Montreal and Toronto)… an airline that routinely offers flights to Europe for around C$439 roundtrip (and even cheaper sometimes even as low as C$247 roundtrip like during a crazy sale in December).

-So is the experience less pleasant since the tickets are so cheap?
+So is the experience any less enjoyable because the tickets are so cheap?
 Well the short answer is no, not at all.